th3hack3rwiz/th3hack3rwiz/README.md

 - 🔭 I’m currently working on ...
 Employee Phishing Simulator
 - 🌱 I’m currently learning about ...
-Web Application Security
+Golang!
 - 👯 I’m looking to collaborate with ...
 Bug bounty hunters
 - 🤔 I’m looking for help with ...
 AWS Security
 - 💬 Ask me about ...
 Anything